qiancao/hskl/README.md

 ## Planned Features

-Support for:
+In the near-term:
+* Example scripts and data
+* Grid search cross validation

+In the long-term, support for:
 * Pipeline API
-* Grid search cross validation
+* Patch-based featurizer
+* Dask-enabled parallelism